EducationalTestingService/rsmtool/doc/pipeline.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Any held-out evaluation data on which the model is to be evaluated needs to be pre-processed in the same way as the training data.
 Therefore, the following parameters are computed on the training set, saved to disk, and re-used when pre-processing the evaluation set:

 - Mean and standard deviation  of raw feature values.
-These are used to compute truncate any outliers on the evaluation set;
+These are used to compute floor and ceiling for truncating any outliers in the evaluation set;

 - Any transformation and sign changes that were applied;